rkuma183/wilsonmar.github.io/_posts/2017-08-29-devsecops-perftest.md

 {% include _toc.html %}

+The page describes a hands-on course for technical managers to gain experience using DevOps tools.

 To ensure quality at speed, <a target="_blank" href="http://www.scaledagileframework.com/system-demo/">System Demos</a> by Agile software developers at the end of each two or three week sprint must now include automated performance status.